+The following evaluation is based on the evaluation conditions defined in clause 5.1.3.

 This solution meets the requirement and addresses all the threats identified for Key Issue #1.
 This solution also works irrespective of authentication methods and SUPI privacy mechanisms used in 5GS.
 This solution does not require any normative changes to either the UE or the network.

-This solution requires that the home network operator configure the UE and the UDM (or AAA if AAA is used for authentication) in the network with a fixed length for “username” part of the SUPIThis configuration can be performed using the home network operator’s existing methods and processes for provisioning the SUPI in the UE and the UDM/AAA.
+This solution requires that the home network operator configure the UE and the UDM (or AAA if AAA is used for authentication) in the network with a fixed length for “username” part of the SUPI and therefore, this solution requires changes (i.e., pre-configured padded SUPI) in the operator’s SUPI allocation plan and does not support backward compatibility with SUPIs in NAI format (i.e., with variable length), which might already be deployed.

+This configuration can be performed using the home network operator’s existing methods and processes for provisioning the SUPI in the UE and the UDM/AAA.
 This solution is also backwards compatible and works with all rel-15 or higher UE(s) and network(s).

 If there is a need to change the fixed length after choosing one, this solution requires changing of “username” part of the existing SUPIs.
 This risk can be minimized by choosing sufficiently large value for the fixed length.

 This solution assumes that the operator has existing process for changing SUPI on the UE and the UDM.
+The need to re-provision (i.e., configure) already-provisioned SUPIs in NAI format may create operational difficulties related to simultaneous mass-update of SUPIs in UEs and in the UDM and/or simultaneous storage and handling of “username” part of the SUPI with fixed length and variable length format in UDM.

+The sentence in clause 6.8.1-Introduction states the following, “This solution is motivated by the fact that in 5GS, SUPIs do not need to be comprehensible or handled by human users.
+GPSIs (including MSISDN) are used for such purposes, which of course can be based on real-world names of the actual subscribers.”
+It is demonstrated to be incorrect by one of the earlier sentences in the same clause, “A SUPI that is in NAI format (i.e., username@realm) may be used in some 5GS deployments (e.g., SNPN deployments or 5GS deployments that do not require interworking with EPS).”
+Clearly, even the example of the NAI format provides a much better human readability than MSISDN (c.f. clause 3.3 of TS 23.003 where MSISDN is defined as consisting of E.164 numbers, that is fixed-length and “numbers-only’).GPSIs are mapped to SUPI in the Core Network (e.g., NEF or SMF) and basing this solution on such mapping is placing it outside of the corresponding Study Item scope.

+Editor’s Note: Further impact on UE and evaluation is FFS.